Last Updated: May 23, 2019

 What is Overconfidence Bias in Entrepreneurship?

-Overconfident entrepreneurs increase their risk of failure.
-“Overconfidence is overestimation of one’s accuracy, or, alternatively, an overestimation of ability relative to others, and links with increased failure risk of firms (Hayward et al., 2006).”
+in relation to an entrepreneur’s risk of failure this definition states that “Overconfidence is overestimation of one’s accuracy, or, alternatively, an overestimation of ability relative to others, and links with increased failure risk of firms (Hayward et al., 2006).”

-Simply put, you believe you are more likely to be correct than you actually are.
-You don’t try to improve your understanding of a challenge, risk, or assumption.
-You don’t crosscheck perceived “facts” or seek alternative perspectives.
+You don't try to improve your understanding of a challenge, risk, or market.
+You don't crosscheck perceived "facts" or seek alternative perspectives.

 How Does Overconfidence Impact an Entrepreneur?